microsoft/tilecode/manual.md

 Our player needs to avoid snakes so we need to create a new smash rule.
 A new smash rule can be done created directly from the rule editor by selecting the the **+** tile in the upper right.

 For **When** we will then select the red dot tile and add an snake sprite to show we want to create a rule for when the player is meeting with the snake.
-For **Do** we will not have any action for the player, for the snake we will have a lose game action (yellow trophe upside down) which will trigger a **game over** event.
+For **Do** we will not have any action for the player, for the snake we will have a lose game action (yellow upside-down trophy) which will trigger a **game over** event.

 ![hello_collision_snake_rule](pics/helloLooseGame.png)